sydhds/massa_rust_sdk/Readme.md

 A rust sdk to develop smart contract for the [Massa blockchain](https://www.massa.net).

+This sdk is still in development and very WIP, so expect breaking changes.
+You have been warned!
+Rust developers are welcome to contribute.
+Please have a look at the issues and the roadmap.

 ## Architecture

 * massa_rust_sc: Helpers for Rust-written smart contract